Philosophical presentism: Ersatz Presentism

-Presentists who make the claim that there are “atemporal” entities (atemporal in a similar sense as numbers) which are truth-making endorse a view called “ersatz presentism.”
-Ersatz (German for "substitute"/"alternative") presentists believe that the truth of propositions about the past like “Churchill existed” are made true by a theoretical time which is a representation of how things were (i.e. ersatz rather than concrete).
+Presentists who say there are truth-making, "atemporal" entities (atemporal in a similar sense as numbers) endorse a view called "ersatz presentism".
+These ersatz (German for "substitute"/"alternative") presentists believe that the truth of propositions about the past like "Churchill existed" are made true by a theoretical time which is a representation of how things were (i.e., ersatz rather than concrete).

 Ersatz times are, in a sense, akin to ersatz possible worlds.
-Alyssa Ney describes ersatz modal realism as positing “that there are possible worlds (worlds that can play a similar role to the concrete worlds of the modal realist), but that these are not additional universes in the same sense as our universe.”
+Alyssa Ney describes ersatz modal realism as positing "that there are possible worlds (worlds that can play a similar role to the concrete worlds of the modal realist), but that these are not additional universes in the same sense as our universe".
 In a similar way, ersatz times would exist, but not in the same sense that actual time currently exists.
 Rather, they would be theoretical times which represent the moment when in which the proposition was true.
 Ersatz presentists must, though, postulate an ordering relationship between ersatz times which is equivalent to an earlier/later-than relation (such that t1 is later than t2).

-For example, when ersatz presentists claim “Churchill existed,” such a proposition is true only if a) there is an ersatz time (t2) which represents the present time and b) there is an ersatz time which represents (t1) a prior time when Churchill existed.
+For example, when ersatz presentists claim "Churchill existed", such a proposition is true only if a) there is an ersatz time (t2) which represents the present time and b) there is an ersatz time which represents (t1) a prior time when Churchill existed.
 For the ersatz presentist, the theoretical ersatz times ground or make true propositions about the past.
 As a result of postulating presently existing entities which ground past entities, ersatz presentists do not need to accept the existence of anything which does not presently exist in order to explain the distinction between consecutive moments.